tim-to/cleaning-data-project/codebook.md

 3. Replace the measurement id with meaningful names.
 4. Using the meaningful names, select only the mean and standard deviation data and as a result also remove duplicated measurements.
 5. Organize the measurements base on the subject and activities.
+6. Calculate the averages for each subject and each activity and replace the measurements belonging to these group with the averages.
-6. Replace the activity ids with their more meaningful names.
+7. Replace the activity ids with their more meaningful names.

 For a more detail description of why the resultant dataset is a tidy dataset and how the run_analysis script works, please refer to this project's [README file](https://github.com/tim-to/cleaning-data-project/blob/master/README.md)